plus2/whereuat/README.md

 Reload a page from your app and give it a whirl.

-### Installing assets

-By default, whereuat's assets are served as raw blobs from Github.
-Sometimes you'd rather serve them from within your app.

-In Rails 3, after whereuat configuration above, its as simple as

-    rake whereuat:install

-In Rails 2, you need to create a `RAILS_ROOT/lib/tasks/whereuat.rake`
-    require 'whereuat/tasks'

-then
-    rake whereuat:install

-(You can always copy the assets in the gem over by hand)

-**Please note** image assets are served from PLUS2's server at `conversant.com.au`.
-Configurable image urls are coming in a later version but for now please edit the paths manually.

 ## Note on Patches/Pull Requests

 * Fork the project.